kylehovey/blog/crouching_trig_hidden_fractal.md

 ## Closing Thoughts

-I end this exploration with no real conclusion as to why these fractal regions of the complex plane are closed under these functions.
+I end this exploration with no real conclusion as to why these fractal regions of the complex plane map to Gaussian Integers under these functions.
 Is this fact extant without numerical approximation?
 I still have many unanswered questions about these fractals, and hope to one day get to the bottom of this.